top of page

 The season of summer is hot + sharp... just like coffee.

-For this reason, consider reducing coffee intake or switching entirely to green tea for a milder effect on your digestion + your mood.
+For this reason, consider reducing coffee or switching entirely to green tea for a milder effect on your digestion + your mood.

 FALL

-What about fall?
 Coffee is usually too stimulating in this very windy season.

-Fall is erratic which can destabilize your mind and contribute to a racing mind.
+Fall is erratic which can destabilize and contribute to a racing mind.
 In lieu of caffeine, consider a digestive tea or substitute your coffee altogether with homemade hot cocoa which could provide density and groundedness during this season.

 WINTER